shihabmuhtasim/Machinearning-Model-Weather-Prediction-Rain-Snow-/README.md

 ## License

-This project is done under supervision of Brac University lectureres
+This project is done under supervision of Brac University lecturers